kritihq/directory-www/docs/data/index.md

 This video demonstrates, initial import when project is newly created.
 The imported excel only cantains one worksheet "pages" (slug "/pages2").
 Later new worksheet is imported with 2 worksheets "pages" (slug "/pages") & "search_engines" (slug "/se") from the Data tab.
 After importing, the Data tab shows available variables for the imported collection.

+## Post Import

+After importing data (or reimporting), you'll observe that

+1. List of pages have changed from top left corner -- if number of collections or slug for any collection is updated
+2. Data tab has been updated -- if columns in any collection has been changed